Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-Graph-Models.md

 It is observed that when $p \approx 0.01$, the local clustering of the graph is still high but the path lengths in the graph becomes very short, which is exactly the characteristics of a real-world network.

 However, Watts-Strogatz model with high clusterisation and short path lengths is not navigable.
-Decentralized greedy routing can not find short paths for any arbitrary pair of nodes although short paths exist in Watts-Strogatz model
+Decentralized greedy routing can not find short paths for any arbitrary pair of nodesin Watts-Strogatz model without searching the whole graph.

 For further details about the following items, please check [this post](../../../2020/05/15/watts-strogatz):